johneatmon/www/src/pages/work/prosource-website.md

 ## Wireframes

-Using Figma, I created wireframes to roughly place elements on each page.
-This helped me determine the amount of marketing copy needed to fill in the blanks.
-After I finished each page, I sent it to a small group of customers for feedback and testing.
-The feedback helped us reduce IT jargon and build a more approachable design.
+I created wireframes in Figma.
+This helped me determine the amount of marketing copy needed for each page.
+After I finished each page, I sent it to a small group of customers and peers for feedback and testing.
+The feedback helped us reduce IT jargon and build a more approachable design — brighter colors, larger type size, and more relatable imagery.

-These wireframes were halfway between low- and high-fidelity.
-They were not pixel-perfect, I left a little wiggle room for last-minute adjustments during development.
+In this phase, wireframes were halfway between low- and high-fidelity.
+They were not pixel-perfect, as I left a little wiggle room for last-minute adjustments during development.

 <Figure
   image={{